-(Updated on 13 Oct 2021)
+(Updated on 21 December 2021)

 On 30 September 2021, the Government announced a new one-off residence visa pathway for some temporary work visa holders currently in New Zealand.
 Some people arriving in New Zealand between 30 September 2021 and 31 July 2022 on long-term visas may also be eligible for this new visa.
-Partners and dependents children can be included.
+Partners and dependent children can be included.

 To be eligible for the resident visa, there are three ‘gateways’ that need to be crossed.

-Gateway One: Must be in New Zealand (unless eligible for an exception)
+Gateway One: Must be in New Zealand

-Furthermore, they must have been in New Zealand on 29 September 2021 – that is to say, if a person happened to be out of the country on that date or arrives afterwards, they will not be eligible.
+Furthermore, they must have been in New Zealand on 29 September 2021 – that is to say, if a person happened to be out of the country on that date, they will not be eligible.

 The acceptable visa types are: